ycui1-mda/abstcal/README.md

 abst_cal.check_data_availability()
 ```

-#### 5b.
+#### 4c.
 Calculate abstinence
 For all the function calls to calculate abstinence, you can request the calculation to be
 ITT (intent-to-treat) or RO (responders-only).
 You can optionally specify the calculated
 abstinence variable names.
 By default, the abstinence names will be inferred.
 Another shared
 argument is whether you want to include the ending date.
+Notably, each method will generate
+the abstinence dataset and a dataset recording first lapses that make a subject non-abstinent
+for a particular abstinence calculation.

 ##### Continuous abstinence
 To calculate the continuous abstinence, you need to specify the visit when the window starts